Samizic29/Udacity-ProsperLoanData-Project/README.md

 - I found that was a strong relationship between the loan original amount and income range, higher the income range the higher the loan amount given.

-- There was a strong postive correlation between loan original amount and monthly loan payment
+- There was a strong postive correlation between loan original amount and monthly loan payment.

 - There was a weak postive correlation between loan orginal amount and stated monthly income but borrowers with high monthly income tend to get high loans.

-- I found that they was some postive relationship between the categorical variables (income range, prosper score, loan orgination year, is borrower home owner and the numerical variables (loan original amount and monthly loan payment.
+- I found that they was some postive relationship between the categorical variables (income range, prosper score, loan orgination year, is borrower home owner and the numerical variables (loan original amount and monthly loan payment).
 The average loan original amounts and monthly loan payment increased yearly.
 Highest income range tend to have the highest average loan orginal amount and monthly loan payment.

-- After visualizing the relationship between some categorical features (prosper score, loan orgination year, is borrower home owner): There is increase in homeowner and not homeowner loans through the years (2009 - 2013).

 - High loan amounts are issued out when there's low debt income ratio (< 0.36).
 The lower the debt to income ratio, the higher the loan original amount.

-- There was a weak postive relationship between them.

 - There was increased in average monthly loan payment across all income range.

 - There was increased in loan original amount and monthly loan payment across the terms.

-## Key Insights for Presentation
+## Key Insights for Presentation:

 > For the presentation, I focus my investigation some categorical features on loan original amount and monthly loan payment.
 I started by introducing some of the univariate explorations; loan original amount variable, income range, debt to income ratio, is borrower home owner then the pattern of monthly loan payment.

 > Scatter plots showing the relationship between the loan original amount and income range (a categorical variable), relationship between the loan original amount and monthly loan payment were plotted.
 I also check the relationship between loan original amount and loan status (categorical variable), monthly loan payment and stated monthly income.

 > Afterwards, I investigate some of other categorical variables.
 Firstly, I use the box plots of loan original amount and monthly loan payment across year.
 I'm looking at how the loans are given out and paid across year.
-Two categorical variables, prosper score and loan origination year are investigated on loan amounts using point plot based on selected debt to income ratio.
+Two categorical variables, prosper score and loan origination year are investigated on loan amounts using strip plot based on selected debt to income ratio.

+## Skills and Technologies used

+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Numpy
+- Data Wrangling
+- Data Visualization